apache/incubator-kie-kogito-runtimes/addons/common/mail/README.md

 # Kogito Mail Addon

-This addon enables the capability of sending emails in a Kogito Process project.
-An example of usage is the Kogito Task Deadline use case. <!-- TODO: reference needed -->
+The Kogito Mail Addon adds the capability of sending emails in a Kogito Process project.
+An example of this is the Kogito Task
+Deadline use case. <!-- TODO: reference needed -->

 <!-- TODO: this addon is lacking documentation in the official docs.
 Please see: https://issues.redhat.com/browse/KOGITO-5562 -->

 ## Examples

-Please check the following examples to explore more about this capability:
+See the following examples to explore more about this addon:

 - [process-usertasks-custom-lifecycle-quarkus](https://github.com/kiegroup/kogito-examples/tree/stable/process-usertasks-custom-lifecycle-quarkus)
 - [process-usertasks-custom-lifecycle-springboot](https://github.com/kiegroup/kogito-examples/tree/stable/process-usertasks-custom-lifecycle-springboot)